Naturaily/Naturaily-netlify/_posts/2018-10-26-working-title-netlify-jekyll.md

 ---
-title: Why You Should Use Jekyll and Netlify CMS for Your Site
+title: Why you should use Jekyll and Netlify CMS for your site
 description: >-
-  Is love at first sight even a thing?
-I believe it is!
-And our new site is a result of that love.
+  We’ve started thinking about a new site quite some time ago but from the start, we had some ideas of what it should look like.
+Here’s what we wanted: super fast loading time, scalable architecture, reliable hosting, secure, easy to develop, and flexible.
 slug: why-jekyll-netlify-cms
 layout: post
 twitter-card: summary_large_image